 Frontpage

 Added a simple frontpage to the system that lists all publications on the server.
-Also, latest changes and latest comments are listed.

 July 14th, 2019